Compiled by the Road Trip Alberta team

 Mist Mountain Hot Springs

-As the hot spring is very small, you may have to wait your turn until it’s empty; if you’re looking to avoid the wait, try going as early as possible.
+As the hot spring is tiny, you may have to wait your turn until it’s empty; if you want to avoid the wait, try going as early as possible.
 Despite the potential challenges, a visit to the Mist Mountain Hot Springs is one of the most memorable experiences you can have in the Alberta Rockies.

 Kananaskis Nordic Spa